South Carolina may be known for its Southern hospitality, but the Palmetto State offers more than just sweet tea, warm weather, and historic charm.

 Small businesses may find workers’ compensation coverage through the state agency as well as through private insurers.
 Larger businesses with enough funds to set aside for potential claims may also self-insure.

-Pie Insurance provides workers’ compensation insurance to small busiinesses in South Carolina.
+Pie Insurance is proud to provide workers’ compensation insurance to South Carolina’s small businesses.